 A significant strand of the national conversation on child sexual abuse and child sexual exploitation (CSE) has been on “Muslim grooming gangs.”
-Indeed in words summing up their important paper seeking to deconstruct the phrase and properly understand this phenomenon Ella Cockbain and Waqas Tufail have written that “’Muslim grooming gangs’ have become a defining feature of media, political and public debate around child sexual exploitation in the UK.”
-They argue that “The dominant narrative that has emerged to explain a series of horrific cases is misleading, sensationalist and has itself promoted a number of harms.”
-(Cockbain and Tufail, “Failing victims, fuelling hate: challenging the harms of the ‘Muslim grooming gangs’ narrative” January 2020)
+Indeed, in words summing up their important paper which sought to deconstruct the phrase and properly understand this phenomenon, Ella Cockbain and Waqas Tufail have written that “’Muslim grooming gangs’ have become a defining feature of media, political and public debate around child sexual exploitation in the UK.”
+They argue that “The dominant narrative that has emerged to explain a series of horrific cases is misleading, sensationalist and has itself promoted a number of harms” (Cockbain and Tufail, “Failing victims, fuelling hate: challenging the harms of the ‘Muslim grooming gangs’ narrative” January 2020).

 The analysis that Cockbain and Tufail have given us is one we echo from our own journey as FACES.
 We have sought to hear from those involved.
 At our launch conference we heard from the mother of a survivor.
 To hear her conversation with our co-chair, Rehana Faisal was deeply humbling.
 18 months later we heard from Sara Rowbotham, the social worker who was a part of bringing the Rochdale case of grooming to conviction, there is a short account of this here.
 We have worked to bring perspective on the issue to those who have placed the issue entirely in the Muslim community (Rehana here, myself here.)
 Rehana has sought to look more deeply at the way racism has clouded the analysis, and Luton church leader Tony Thompson, FACES co-chair, has outlined his own journey and understanding of prejudice.
 This theme was explored in our 2019 conference, The Faces We Fail To See.
 Throughout our journey our close and growing commitment to trusting collaborative relationships, essentially friendship, has been central in addressing a complex social challenge.
 In short, we believe we have a broad and effective view on the subject.